 From an administrative office in London, classes and courses are organised in many centres in Britain, France, Italy, Spain, Norway and the USA.

-Senior students who wish to teach Hua Gong are given specific and regular instruction by Zhixing.
+Senior students who wish to teach Hua Gong are given specific and regular instruction.
 Please contact the administrative office for details of approved instructors in your area.

 Qigong & How to Learn It